oneal2000/ReGrad/README.md

 Many reproduction issues originate from problems with the Elasticsearch index.
 To avoid wasted time, please carefully follow the instrucion below before building index.

-**Confirm Your Elasticsearch Index Is Fully Constructed：**After you finish building the Wikipedia index, you must manually confirm that ES has indexed the entire corpus.
+**Confirm Your Elasticsearch Index Is Fully Constructed:** After you finish building the Wikipedia index, you must manually confirm that ES has indexed the entire corpus.

 Run the command in your terminal: